(You may also use these links to enter the Shopping Cart to place an order or to determine shipping cost)

 Water Level Probes are provided on the Primary Filter bowl to sense when the water level in the bowl reaches a critical level.
 The WATECT Water Sensor is monitored by the Controller and will provide an alert when the water level is too high.
 Upon receiving an alert, the water may be manually drained.
 An Automatic Water Drain is available as an option to automatically discharge the accumulated water from the Primary Filter bowl into a holding container for later disposal.

 As clean fuel leaves the Primary Filter via the outlet port and passes through the Vacuum Switch connected to the Controller, constantly monitoring vacuum and, upon detection of high vacuum, caused by a clogged Primary Filter or obstruction in the suction line, the Controller will send an alert that high vacuum is occurring, and likely the filter needs replacement.
 The fuel then continues to the suction side of the Internal Gear Pump.
 Fuel then exits the pressure port of the pump and passes through a Pressure Switch with Gauge that allows for both visual reading of the pressure in the discharge side of the pump and monitoring of the discharge pressure by the Controller.
-If discharge pressure is too high, an alert shut down the system.
+If discharge pressure is too high, an alert will shut down the system.
 This typically indicates a clogged Secondary Filter or obstruction in the discharge pipe.

 Leak Detection by way of a float switch in the bottom of the drip tray should the unexpected happen and fuel collects in the tray.
 Upon detection, the Controller will shut down the system.